sylee0520/seongyun.github.io/README.md

-# Joel Jang's Website (based on Junmo Kang's template)
+# Seongyun Lee's Website (based on Junmo Kang's template)

 ## Updates guide
 Change one of the files in `_data`, unless you are changing the look of the website.